Mugna46/DSS_project/doc/report_DSS.typ

 samples:
 #v(0.5em)
 - *VirusTotal* (Antimalware Analysis)
-  - It's a web tool that allows to submit samples and analyze them     with several antivirus or antimalware programs
+  - It's a web tool that allows to submit samples and analyze them with several antivirus or antimalware programs.
   - This tool was used to gain a starting insight on the already existing knowledge about the specific malicious sample.
 - *MobSF* (Static and Dynamic analysis)
    - This tool let the analyst to automatically highlight interesting features of the application (e.g. Android permissions, API calls, remote URLs), but also to extract the Java code from the APK file.
-In this way we can gain a strong insight of the potential malicious behavior of the application and then manually analyze it by examining the code.
+In this way we can gain a strong insight of the potential malicious behavior of the application and then manually analyze it by viewing the code.
-  - Moreover, it allows to perform a dynamic analysis, by executing    the application inside a virtual environment and by monitoring it.
+  - Moreover, it allows to perform a dynamic analysis, by executing simulating the application (`Android Studio`) inside a virtual environment.
 - *JD-GUI* (Java Decompilation)
   - This tool allows to decompile the Java code extracted from the APK file and to analyze it in a more user-friendly way.
   - It is useful to understand the logic behind the code and to identify potential malicious behavior.
 #linebreak()
 We found that 4 out of 5 samples belong to the same malware family, *FakeBank*, which consists of `trojans` designed to steal sensitive banking and SMS information.
-The remaining sample is a `ransomware` disguised under the name of the popular game _Clash Royale_.
+The remaining sample is a `locker` disguised under the name of the popular game _Clash Royale_.
 #pagebreak()
 = FakeBank family